Programmer25X/The-Departed/README.md

 - **Team Collaboration**: Initially set up the version control for our group using *GitHub*, which allowed us to work on contributions simultaneously.
 Furthermore, I took on a leadership role and communicated in a positive and effective manner to address and resolve any issues or questions during development.
 - **Documentation**: Produced thorough documentation throughout the entire planning, design, implementation, testing and evaluation phases.

-## Usage & Disclaimer
-- This build is provided for **educational and portfolio purposes only**.
-- Some assets (models, textures, sounds, images) were sourced from **Unity’s free asset packs, Quixel/Fab, and other third-party libraries** available at the time of development.
-  - These assets are included in the compiled build but may not be redistributed in raw form, as per their respective licenses.
-- Some assets are licensed under **Creative Commons Attribution 4.0 (CC BY 4.0)**.
-  - These may be shared, redistributed, or adapted as long as proper credit is given to the original creator(s) and the license terms are followed.
-- These assets are **included** in the **playable build repository**, but I **do not claim ownership**.
-- All **level design, layout, integration, and scripting** work showcased in this project was carried by myself and members of my group as part of our **Game Development (Level 3) coursework**.

 ----

 ## Used Assets & Creditation